 ACP=$8,960/$215,600/365 = 15 days

-This means that, on average, customers pay their credit accounts every 15 days.
-As a basis for comparison, further imagine that the year prior, average collection period for this company was 20 days.
-This means that it dropped by 5 days year over year, and the average collection period improved from the year prior.
+On average, customers pay their credit accounts every 15 days.
+As a basis for comparison, further imagine that the year prior, the average collection period for this company was 20 days.
+This means that it dropped by five days year over year, and the average collection period improved from the year prior.

 Average Collection Period